-3.19 Furthermore, they allow for liability as a principal for offences of intent, recklessness or strict liability, not gross negligence.
+3.19 Furthermore, the aforementioned legislation allows for liability as a principal for offences of intent, recklessness or strict liability, not gross negligence.
 As gross negligence is a separate standard, there will be a need to devise an independent scheme of derivative liability.